JeffVenancius/BeLL-programing-language/README.md

 ## To quack or not to quack.
 That is the question.

 The first language I've learned was GDScript.
 I'll allways have a place in my heart for it.
-That is to say, you can statically type a variable, function or whatever here.
-If you want to.
+That is to say, you can statically type a variable, function or whatever here - if you want to.

 ```
-item foo: 'foo'
+item foo: 'foo' (item is what you call a variable here)
 item str/foo: 'foo' (See?
 That's why you need two slashes when accessing properties. one slash means you're typing it.)
-remember str/OCTOBER: 'THIRD' (this is a constant, by the way)
+remember str/OCTOBER: 'THIRD' (remember is how you call a constant)

 howTo a_static_function: /str
 - give "a string." (give means return.
 Again, it's more human that way.)

 ```
-Notice that I've 'changed' the word var/let to item.
-It's more human that way and I really want to reinventing the wheel.

-It doesn't matter, this language is fake.

 ## Ooops, I've did it again.

-Look, I understand the with thing and all, but won't it get confused when passing "functions" inside "functions"?
+> Look, I understand the `with` thing and all, but won't it get confusing when passing functions inside functions?

 Maybe, maybe not.